streamlit/docs/content/library/advanced-features/multipage-apps/custom-navigation.md

 We'll call `menu()` on the main page and call `menu_with_redirect()` on the other pages. `st.session_state.role` will store the current selected role.
 If this value does not exist or is set to `None`, then the user is not logged in.
 Otherwise, it will hold the user's role as a string: `"user"`, `"admin"`, or `"super-admin"`.

-Add the following `menu.py` file to your working directory:
+Add the following `menu.py` file to your working directory.
+(We'll describe the functions in more detail below.)

 ```python
 import streamlit as st